-Answers to some frequently asked questions to help you stay on track with V-Go
+Answers to help you stay on track with V-Go

 Can I wear the same V-Go for more than 24 hours?

 After 24 hours, you should apply a new filled V-Go.
 Be sure to change your V-Go at the same time every day.
 If V-Go is worn for more than 24 hours, it may no longer deliver the steady rate of insulin you need.

 Will V-Go stick for 24 hours?